AdrienAdB/oc-acte-myip/README.md

 # oc-acte-myip
 Plugin for OctoberCMS.
 Display the client public IP address in JSON and RAW.

-Very cimple component that returns client public IP address.
+Very simple component that returns client public IP address.

 - Upload folder to your OctoberCMS plugin directory
 - Add component in your page